 Focal Point | Chad: In Pursuit of Refuge

-In this Focal Point episode, TRT World Correspondent Grace Kuria travels to Adre— a town on the Sudan-Chad border now five times its size — where refugees recount unimaginable loss, resilience, and their struggle to rebuild lives in exile....
+Sudan’s brutal war has driven more than 12 million people from their homes, with over a million crossing into neighbouring Chad.
+In this Focal Point episode, TRT World Correspondent Grace Kuria travels to Adre— a town on the Sudan-Chad border now five times its size — where refugees recount unimaginable loss, resilience, and their struggle to rebuild lives in exile.
+From makeshift markets to mental health clinics, the episode explores how a border town has become a lifeline, and why for many, hope still lies in returning home....
 Read More

 Up Next